Light in the Dark (film)

 Light in the Dark is a 2019 Nigerian drama/thriller feature film by Ekene Som Mekwunye.
 The film stars some of the biggest names in Nollywood, such as Rita Dominic, Joke Silva, Saidi Balogun, Kiki Omeili, Bimbo Ademoye, and Kalu Ikeagwu.

 Plot

-The film features a couple, Emeka and Jumoke, who have been married for 11 years and they have a daughter who they love dearly.
-Jumoke have been trying hard to have another child and hope it would be a boy to appease Emeka’s family.
-A gang attacks them one night and the gang leader decides to rape Jumoke.
-This puts a huge strain in their relationship and it gets tougher as a series of events begin to unfold.
+The film features a couple, Emeka and Jumoke, who have been married for 11 years, and they have a daughter who they love dearly.
+Jumoke has been trying hard to have another child and hopes it would be a boy to appease Emeka's family.
+A gang attacks them one night and the gang leader rapes Jumoke.
+This puts a huge strain in their relationship, and it gets tougher as a series of events begin to unfold.